themartec/senior-be-test/README.md

 - Need response this task in 7 days.

+## Test 4
+1. Request to make an app on Canva, [Build App in Canva](https://www.canva.dev/docs/apps/)
+2. No need to publish on marketplace, just need workflows & [Using a Backend](https://www.canva.dev/docs/apps/using-backend/) locally.
+   2.1.
+Register and create app
+   2.2.
+Setup backend to import, export assets/media from local to Canva and sync from Canva to local (local is Backend or this place run our main source code, with production is server)
+   2.3.
+Backend can be written in NodeJS / Python as desired, database can use files, SQLite or whatever as desired
+3. And need to call Canva's API to export any design that Canva supports.
+### Deadline of this task
+- Need response this task in 7 working days.

 ### Note:
 - Requires using expressjs (can use any view engine express support to connect to api) with typescript
 - Write unittest for typescript code